 A graduate of Arizona State University School of Social Work, Charlie served four years on active duty with U.S. Air Force before entering college.

 Ann Anderson supports San Diego’s most vulnerable families as Director of the Women, Infants, and Children (WIC) program within the American Red Cross of San Diego/Imperial Counties.
 Ann is responsible for leading approximately 85 employees, managing 15 WIC sites across San Diego County and overseeing a budget nearly $6 million.

-The American Red Cross WIC program serves 35,000 people per month, providing them with nutrition education and breastfeeding support, along with checks for healthy foods and referrals to valuable community resources.
-Also at the American Red Cross, Ann supported military families during emergencies by managing its Service to the Armed Forces program before joining WIC in 2008.
-Prior to entering the non-profit sector, Ann worked at Xerox for 17 years.
-Ann had a well-rounded career at Xerox which included seven years in Human Resources, two in Finance, and eight in Operations Management.
-She received her B.S. in Management from St. John Fisher Coll ege in Rochester, NY, and her M.S. in Executive Leadership (2011) from the University of San Diego.
+Prior to entering the non-profit sector, Ann worked at Xerox for 17 years where she had a well-rounded career, including seven years in Human Resources, two years in Finance and eight years in Operations Management.
+She received her B.S. in Management from St. John Fisher College in Rochester, N.Y. and earned her M.S. in Executive Leadership from the University of San Diego in 2011.

 Emily Cox is the Regional Communications Director for the American Red Cross of San Diego/Imperial Counties.
-As the Communications Director, Emily is responsible for all internal and external communications, media relations, social media and disaster public affairs for the local chapter.
-In her role, Emily increases public awareness of the Red Cross mission and raises the visibility of the Red Cross to help communities understand how to access Red Cross services and programs.
+Emily is responsible for the region’s internal and external communications, media relations, social media and disaster public affairs.